kedacore/keda-docs/content/scalers/azure-event-hub.md

   triggers:
   - type: azure-eventhub
     metadata:
-      connection: EVENTHUB_CONNECTIONSTRING_ENV_NAME # Connection string for Event Hub namespace
+      connection: EVENTHUB_CONNECTIONSTRING_ENV_NAME # Connection string for Event Hub namespace appended with "EntityPath=<event_hub_name>"
       storageConnection: STORAGE_CONNECTIONSTRING_ENV_NAME # Connection string for account used to store checkpoint.
 As of now the Event Hub scaler only reads from Azure Blob Storage.
       consumerGroup: $Default # Optional.
 Consumer group of event hub consumer.
 Default: $Default
       unprocessedEventThreshold: '64' # Optional.
 Target number of unprocessed events across all partitions in Event Hub for HPA.
 Default: 64 events.
+      blobContainer: 'name_of_container' # Optional.
+Container name to store checkpoint.
+This is needed when a using an Event Hub application written in dotnet or java, and not an Azure function.
 ```

-The `connection` value is the name of the environment variable your deployment uses to get the Event Hub connection string. `storageConnection` is the name of the environment variable your deployment uses to get the Storage connection string.
+The `connection` value is the name of the environment variable your deployment uses to get the Event Hub connection string which is appended with the Event Hub name using Entity Path variable. `storageConnection` is the name of the environment variable your deployment uses to get the Storage connection string.

 Environment variables are usually resolved from a `Secret V1` or a `ConfigMap V1` collections. `env` and `envFrom` are both supported.